mrbusche/matthewbusche.com/_posts/2015-03-23-using-an-if-statement-to-conditional-run-a-target-in-hudson.md

         </cobertura-instrument>
       </target>

-After quite a while trying to find an answer through Google I found out if there&#8217;s a parameter called do.test with ANY value then that is a true statement and the block will run.
+After quite a while trying to find an answer through Google I found out if there's a parameter called `do.test` with ANY value then that is a true statement and the block will run.
 My solution was to rename the parameter to \_do.test.
 You could obviously also delete the parameter, but once I had resolved my build issue I was going to turn the tests back on.